 Engagement is the critical ingredient and identifying ways of ensuring manager engagement accountable is crucial.

-If you are wondering what happened after the study, lets just say that those less engaged sales managers were shown the evidence and whilst new hire performance continued to be tracked, Comcast leadership added ‘manager engagement’ to their metrics.
+Wondering what happened after the study?
+Well, those less engaged sales managers were shown the evidence and Comcast leadership added ‘manager engagement’ to their metrics.
 If you would like to find out how you could improve line-manager engagement and reduce sales ramp-up, please get in touch or take a deeper look at On.Board by requesting your free demo.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.